WillSams/go-hotel-reservation-service/docs/case_for_go.md

 ## Performance

-**TypeScript** is a superset of JavaScript that adds optional static typing to the language.
-TypeScript has gained popularity among developers due to its ease of use and familiarity with JavaScript.
+**TypeScript** is a popular superset of JavaScript that adds optional static typing to the language.
+Many developers prefer TypeScript due to its ease of use and its similarity to JavaScript.
 However, when it comes to performance, TypeScript may not be the best choice.
-Since TypeScript is compiled into JavaScript, it has some performance overhead due to type-checking and compilation.
-However, the performance impact of TypeScript is usually negligible, especially for small to medium-sized applications.
+Since TypeScript is compiled into JavaScript, it incurs some performance overhead due to the additional type-checking and compilation processes.
+Nevertheless, the performance impact of TypeScript is usually minimal, particularly for small to medium-sized applications.

-In this code snippet, we're using TypeScript to calculate the 30th Fibonacci number.
-The Fibonacci sequence is a series of numbers where each number is the sum of the two numbers before it.
-The first two numbers in the sequence are 0 and 1, and the next number is the sum of the previous two numbers.
-The 30th Fibonacci number is 832040.
-The code snippet below uses recursion to calculate the 30th Fibonacci number.
-Give or take your machine's performance, the code snippet below should may take up to 17 seconds to run.
+In the following code snippet, we are using TypeScript to calculate the 30th Fibonacci number.
+The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding numbers.
+The first two numbers in the sequence are 0 and 1, and each subsequent number is the sum of the two preceding numbers.
+The 45th Fibonacci number is 1,134,903,170.
+In this code snippet, we are using recursion to calculate the 30th Fibonacci number.
+Depending on your machine's performance, this code snippet may take up to 17 seconds to run.

 ```TypeScript
 function fibonacci(n: number): number {